 Be sure you don’t store your vanilla beans in the refrigerator.
 This will cause your beans to dry out and also cause excess moisture to rise to the surface.

 When this occurs, the beans will begin to mold and no longer be of any use.
-After more than nine months of work to raise the plant and harvest the pods, you don’t want to lose them to mold.
+After more than 9 months of work to raise the plant and harvest the pods, you don’t want to lose them to mold.

 Well, you now know the entire process of raising vanilla beans from growing to caring, harvesting the pods, and storing them too.